Though millions rely on sleep aids for a restful night, tolerance and dependence can develop. Taking too many sleeping pills can lead to overdose.

 What Happens If You Overdose on Sleeping Pills?

-- Excessive lethargy: When used as intended, sleeping pills do just that: put people to sleep.
-Sleeping pill users likely use the medication often, and should be able to differentiate their typical sleepiness from something else entirely.
+- Excessive lethargy: People who take sleeping pills likely do so often, so they should be able to differentiate typical sleepiness from something more serious.

 - Unanticipated behaviors or actions: Tiredness leads to clumsiness, and clumsiness leads to mistakes.
 People act differently when lethargic, but pay close attention to excessive, drunk-like behavior.